wejgaard/TclForth/README.md

 ### Comments
 Use the [Issues](https://github.com/wejgaard/tclforth/issues) for Comments, Questions, Ideas.

 ### [Release v0.7.0](https://github.com/wolfwejgaard/tclforth/releases)

-The TclForth.zip archive contains the TclForth source files as well as Tcl executables for Windows and OS-X, and shell code for Linux.
+The **TclForth.zip** archive contains the source files as well as Tcl executables for Windows and OS-X, and shell code for Linux.

 * Windows: Run tclforth.exe
 * OS-X: Run tclforth.app